thornjad/aero/README.md

 - `build-emacs-macos-stable-minimal`: Same as `build-emacs-macos-stable` but without native compilation.
 - `build-emacs-cask`: Install the standard Homebrew Cask `emacs-nightly` package, still cutting-edge but should be more stable than the previous options.
 - `build-emacs-cask-stable`: The final fallback, the standard Homebrew Cask `emacs` package.
+- Note that Aero does not profess support for the pre-installed version of Emacs on MacOS; it is infrequently updated and Aero focuses on the development version of Emacs.

 ## Note